 Item Writers for NCLEX

 Who writes questions for the NCLEX?
 The NCSBN sets the criteria and selection process for item writers who are registered nurses.
-Many of them are nursing educators who hold an advanced degree in nursing so if you’ve completed an accredited nursing program, you have already taken several tests written by nurses with backgrounds similar to those who write for the NCLEX.
+Many of them are nursing educators with an advanced degrees in nursing, so if you’ve completed an accredited nursing program, you have already taken several tests written by nurses with backgrounds similar to those who write for the NCLEX.

-How to Pass the NCLEX?
+Pass or Fail Decisions: How to Pass the NCLEX?

 95% Confidence Interval Rule